-Handlers seeking certification for guide and service dogs that were not trained by an accredited school will now be able to have them tested by a neutral third party, the Justice Institute of British Columbia.
+People training guide and service dogs outside of accredited schools can now get them tested by an unbiased third party, the Justice Institute of British Columbia, for certification.

 Service Dogs in British Columbia – Information for Business Owners & the General Public